NoharOSP/Perfect_Works_Build/README.md

 DISCLAIMER: Some of the patches were designed to work in tandem with each other.
 The exp/gold patch was designed to work with the lower encounter rate patch.
 The monster stats, character stats and items patches all act as a rebalancing hack.
 They can be used separately from each other, but they were designed with the mindset of using them together.

 ## Version history:

+### Version 0.7.1:

+08/31/2025

+- Ground Deathblow bug where damage to gears is ignored has been fixed.
+- Wither underflow bug has been fixed.
+- Freeze that occurs when a character buffed by Koga is targetted has been fixed.
+- All tools and their associated files have been moved to a separate directory.
+- Minor corrections have been made to the opening movie subtitles.
+- Exp and gold patches no longer overwrite monster changes.
+- Script changes up to Raziel's Tree have been completed.

 ### Version 0.7.0: